See the Sound - Cinema Pass

 DetailQueer as Punk

-Faris is the transman lead singer of Shh..Diam!, an openly queer punk band in Malaysia.
-Together with his bandmates Yon and Yoyo, they use their music to fight for LGBTQI+ rights in a country where human rights and freedom of expression is severely curtailed by a conservative Muslim society.
+Faris is the trans man lead singer of Shh..Diam!, an openly queer punk band in Malaysia.
+Together with his bandmates Yon and Yoyo, they use their music to fight for LGBTQI+ rights in a country where human rights and freedom of expression are severely curtailed by a conservative Muslim society.
+The film portrays the courage of the band, their humorous friendship, and the spirit of punk.

 DetailRotterdam Rave Culture “30 Years of Heritage"